 - Schnauzer: Isn’t it lucky that so many of the best dog breeds for people with allergies come in multiple sizes?
 Schnauzers round out that department in miniature, standard, and even giant!
 You read that correctly; you can bring home a Giant Schnauzer with no fear of swollen, teary eyes!
 With daily brushing and regular trips to the groomer, their hair doesn’t present a problem of dander or shedding.
 People love their regal mustaches, and they’re one of the easiest dogs to train.
 You’ll also find them loyal and content to sleep by your side.
 (Or in your lap – Giants have little understanding of their size)

 Many people with allergies look to add Doodle breeds (i.e., Labradoodles or Golden Doodles) to their household.
 After all, Poodles fit the hypoallergenic bill, and branding often claims Doodles carry the same genetics.
 Which is true – up to a point.

 However, only HALF of Doodle breeds come from those Poodle roots.
-The other half come from dog breeds with HEAVY shedding and dander habits.
+The other half comes from dog breeds with HEAVY shedding and dander habits.
 Labradors and Goldens have double coats that are constantly shed, producing a dander burden that will take out even mild allergy-sufferers.
 A litter of Doodle puppies may get a full dose of the Poodle’s coat, half, or NONE – or something in-between.
-You’re rolling the dice, and you may not get the hypoallergenic characteristic you’re hoping for.
+So you’re rolling the dice, and you may not get the hypoallergenic characteristic you’re hoping for.
 If you want a dog that infrequently sheds, leading to minimal dander, stick to one of the best dog breeds for people with allergies.

 Cut the Tissue Burden